abilandz/PH8124/Lecture_6/Lecture_6.md

 $ date | sed "s/Wed/Wednesday/"
 Wednesday Jun  3 21:08:49 CEST 2020
 ```
-As a concluding remarks to **sed**, we indicate that multiple commands can be specified and executed in one go by using option '-e' and by separating multiple commands with ';' &mdash; for instance:
+As a concluding remarks about **sed**, we indicate that multiple commands can be specified and executed in one go by using option '-e' and by separating multiple commands with ';' &mdash; for instance:

 ```bash
 $ echo "some text" | sed -e "s/text/TEXT/; s/some/SOME/"